 If you love diving and want to share your passion with others, if you are looking for an exciting career or to travel Planet Ocean with a professional credential under your belt, a RAID Divemaster course is for you.

-To become a RAID Divemaster you must first complete as a minimum the following RAID courses:
+The following is a indication of the requirements to become a RAID Divemaster.
+You must first complete as a minimum the following RAID courses (this information does not cover everything):

 We also highly recommend you complete at least two other specialty ratings that will help build on your professional standing, such as those that may be useful and unique to your area of employment (e.g. Wreck Diver if your local region has a wreck site or Night and limited visibility Diver if there is a popular night dive in your vicinity).